chizzletaz/BakeAndBinge/README.md

 **Extra requirements:**
 1. An option to rate recipes.
 2. An option to share recipes.
-3. An option to save a recipe to the users profile page.
+3. An option to save a recipe.
-4. An explanation how to add recipes.
+4. An explanation on how to add recipes.
 5. An option to delete a profile.
 6. An option to sort by attribute (alphabetically, time, rating)
 7. An option to add labels (e.g. vegan, gluten free) to recipes.